pbek/QOwnNotes/webpage/src/contributing/translation.md

 ## Proofreading

-If you are a very good speaker of an already translated language that has not be proofread yet, we are grateful for your help making the QOwnNotes experience more reliable and convenient.
+If you are a very good speaker of an already translated language that has not been proofread yet, we are grateful for your help making the QOwnNotes experience more reliable and convenient.

 Click here to see if your language is among the translated ones!